gershhub/groundstation-receiver/README.md

 ### Running as a service

-Example systemd service files are available for both updateTLE.sh and groundstation.py.
+Example systemd service files are available for both `updateTLE.sh` and `groundstation.py`.
 Supervisord configuration is also provided.
-For convenient process control and debugging, we use supervisord in place of systemd so as to allow local support at the installation site to review program logs through supervisord's simple web interface on localhost:9001.
+For convenient process control and debugging, we use supervisord in place of systemd so as to allow local support at the installation site to review program logs through supervisord's simple web interface on `localhost:9001`.

 ### Testing and debugging

 [ngrok](https://ngrok.com/) is a great tool for tunneling to an embedded computer in case of fixes needed or to review data.
 In addition to uploading the recordings to AWS, we expose them via local webserver and use ngrok to make them securely available to the internet when necessary.
-This feature defaults off, and can be turned on locally via the supervisord web interface at localhost:9001.
+This feature defaults off, and can be turned on locally via the supervisord web interface at `localhost:9001`.

 A few test scripts are available in the [test directory](test/), and do not require installation of most of the dependencies below.
 See the separate README in [test](test/) for usage instructions.